Martha Mitchell: Move to Washington and the Watergate scandal

-John Mitchell and Richard Nixon's professional careers converged when, on New Year's Eve 1966, their law offices combined to become Nixon Mudge Rose Guthrie Alexander and Mitchell.
+John Mitchell's and Richard Nixon's professional careers converged when, on New Year's Eve 1966, their law offices combined to become Nixon Mudge Rose Guthrie Alexander and Mitchell.
 Although their status as friends is debated, when Nixon was elected president in 1968 he appointed John Mitchell as his Attorney General.
 The position necessitated that the family move to Washington, D.C., and their home in the fashionable Watergate complex was estimated at the time to be worth US$140,000.

 Mitchell first came to national attention after she remarked to a television reporter that the Washington, D.C., peace demonstrations held in November 1969 reminded her husband of the Russian Revolution.
 The statement increased her notoriety and coverage in the media.
 Mitchell had the custom of having an evening drink and then calling reporters with political gossip or information she had gleaned while rifling through her husband's papers or eavesdropping on his conversations.
 During this time, Mitchell's renown as an outspoken socialite grew, and she made regular appearances on television talk shows and variety shows, such as Laugh-In.

 By November 1970, a Gallup poll indicated that 76 percent of Americans recognized who she was, and she was featured on the cover of Time in an issue about the most influential women of Washington.
 Her reputation for frank and uncensored talk that was generally in support of Republican issues led to her being nicknamed "Martha the Mouth" or "The Mouth of the South".

-Nixon selected John to head the Committee to Re-Elect the President (commonly abbreviated to CRP, or deridingly, CREEP) for the 1972 campaign.
+Nixon selected John to head the Committee to Re-Elect the President (commonly abbreviated to CRP, or the pejorative "CREEP") for the 1972 campaign.
 During the campaign Mitchell had begun to complain to her media contacts that the campaign had engaged in "dirty tricks" to win the election.
 A week before the June 1972 burglary of the DNC headquarters in the Watergate office building, the Mitchells had traveled to Newport Beach, California, to attend a series of fundraising events.
 While there, Mitchell's husband received a phone call about the incident and immediately held a press conference denying any CRP involvement.

 Encouraging her to remain in California, Mitchell's husband returned to Washington.
 Meanwhile, John Mitchell enlisted their security agent, former FBI agent Steve King, to prevent her from learning about the break-in or contacting reporters.
 Despite these efforts, the following week, Mitchell acquired a copy of the Los Angeles Times, learning that James W. McCord Jr., the security director of CRP and her daughter's bodyguard and driver, was among those arrested.
-This detail conflicted with the White House's official story that the break-in was unrelated to the CRP, and raised her suspicions.
+This detail conflicted with the White House's official story that the break-in was unrelated to CRP, and raised her suspicions.
 Mitchell unsuccessfully made attempts to contact her husband by phone, eventually telling one of his aides that her next call would be to the press.